Analytics categorization sets

 - Name is the name of the set.
 If you attempt to save a set with a name that is either reserved by the system or already in use by another set in the workspace, you will be prompted to provide a different name.

 - Documents To Be Categorized - the saved search containing the documents you want to categorize.
-Click Select to select a saved search.
+Click the ellipsis to select a saved search.

 - Minimum Coherence Score - the minimum conceptual similarity rank a document must have to the example document in order to be categorized.
 This document ranking is based on proximity of documents within the concept space.
 The default value is 50.
 If you enter 100, Relativity will only return and categorize exact conceptual matches for your examples.